Create a Marketplace Package

 1. Expand Geography.

-2. In the Include list, click Edit List.
+2. In the Include list, click ADD TARGETING.

 3. Enter the zip and postal codes to target.
 You must specify the entire zip or postal code.
 Partial entries will not work as expected.
 Any lowercase letters are converted to uppercase and spaces are removed.